azudi/ranges/Readme.md

 ```
 <link rel="stylesheet" type="text/css" href="https://azudi.github.io/ranges/range/range.css"/>
 ```
-You can copy and include the following css link for (only line object  animation) and set animation to true
+You can copy and include the following css link for (only line object  animation) and set animate to true

 #### NPM